rhizomatics/signalk-einklabel-plugin/README.md

 ![Tide Clock](docs/assets/screenshots/example_tidal_clock.png)

 The tide clock needs the [signalk-tides](https://github.com/openwatersio/signalk-tides) plugin to be installed and publishing tides to the Resources API.
 The [tide.svg](https://github.com/rhizomatics/signalk-einklabel-plugin/blob/main/templates/tide.svg) can be customized to run with other APIs or take data only from SignalK data paths.

+To show the lunar phase, the `environment.moonPhase.name` path is required, which can be easily achieved by installing and configuring the `derived-data` plugin.

 ## Templating